Criteria Corp

 Criteria Corp positions Emotify as a screen for sales, customer success, hospitality, and leadership roles where emotional literacy predicts performance.
 Vista Equity Partners portfolio companies use it alongside the CCAT for customer-facing roles, and a growing list of SaaS employers integrate it into later-stage interview pipelines.

-Workplace scenarios where you pick the response that would best regulate an emotional situation.
-Example: 'Your team member is visibly frustrated during a meeting.
-Which of these responses would most likely calm the situation?'
-Tests emotional self-regulation and interpersonal skill.
+Workplace scenarios where you pick the response that best regulates an emotional situation.
+Example: a visibly frustrated team member during a meeting.
+Tests self-regulation and interpersonal skill, the hardest game for candidates without leadership exposure.

 How Emotify scoring works

-Each question is scored against an 'expert consensus' key derived from research validation.
-Your raw score is the sum of your agreement with expert answers across the 40 items.
+Each item is scored against an 'expert consensus' key derived from research validation.
+Your raw score is the sum of your agreement with expert answers across the three games (roughly 30 rapid face-word items plus a mix of scenario items in the other two games).
 Criteria converts the raw score into a percentile against norm groups segmented by role (sales, customer success, leadership, general workforce).

 Typical employer cutoffs: sales roles at Vista Equity portfolio companies target 60th percentile (EI is one input among several).
 Customer success and hospitality roles push higher, often 70th to 75th percentile.
 Leadership and people-management roles can require 80th percentile or higher.
 Technical roles rarely weight Emotify heavily even when deployed.